fabohax/bitbox/README.md

-## BITBOX - NextJS Bitcoin Lightning Shop App
+## BITBOX - NextJS Bitcoin Lightning Shop Template

 This template contains a NextJS-based e-commerce application for selling digital products using Bitcoin Lightning Network.
 The app provides a user-friendly interface to browse and purchase various items.